Skip to content

 Comparison with other tools

 While rusterize is fast, there are other fast alternatives out there, including rasterio and geocube.
-However, rusterize allows for a seamless, Rust-native processing with similar or lower memory footprint that does not require you to install GDAL and returns the geoinformation you need for downstream processing with ample control over resolution, shape, extent, and data type.
+However, rusterize allows for a seamless, Rust-native processing with similar or lower memory footprint that does not require you to install GDAL and returns the geoinformation you need for downstream processing with ample control over resolution, shape, extent, data type, and encoding.

 The following is a time comparison of 10 runs (median) on the same large water bodies dataset used earlier (dtype is float64) (run_others.py).